devbret/online-opsec/README.md

 ## Introduction
 OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" All of which can be applied to the physical and digital worlds, both permanently intertwined with each other.

 The core motivation of OpSec is to protect what you value; often information, but sometimes tangible goods too.
 OpSec is therefore proactively limiting an attacker's ability to remove value from you, for whatever their purposes.
-And Online OpSec is protecting what one values in relationship to using the Internet, all of which we explore in the sections below.
+And Online OpSec is protecting what one values in relationship to using the Internet, all of which we explore in detail throughout the sections below.

-Online OpSec, in the context of everyday Internet users, is quite a serious/pressing topic and best to be treated as such.
+Online OpSec, in the context of everyday Internet users, is quite a serious/pressing topic and best to be treated responsibly and with care.
 Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.
+Ideally Online OpSec becomes integrated into one's lifestyle choices, even your conscious thinking.

 Thus the purpose of this document is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source) for staying safe, private and informed while Online.
 If a resource mentioned herein does require one to spend money for access, said tool is assuredly both low-cost and high-return.